arjunghimire/mongodb-doc/README.md

-# To create Database
+To create Database
-Basic syntax of use DATABASE statement is as follows −
 ```
 use database_name
 ```

-# To check your currently database selected
+To check your currently database selected
 ```
 db
 ```

-# To show all databases
+To show all databases
 ```
 show dbs
 ```